federicobond/primer/doc/report.md

 [Jython][jython] or [JRuby][jruby] managed to run Java code from a dynamically typed context, but this requires some non-trivial type handling.

-Estimated time to implement: one week.
+Estimated time to implement: two weeks.

 ## Literals for commonly used objects